 Shipping related expenses.
-Shipping related expenses dropped from US\$43,698,000 for the year 2017 to US\$37,877,000 for the current year.
-The decrease was mainly attributable to the reduced number of owned vessels.
-Daily vessel running cost slightly increased 5% from US\$3,843 for the year 2017 to US\$4,028 for the year 2018 due to mild inflation in crew wages.
+Shipping related expenses dropped from US\$37,877,000 for the year 2018 to US\$32,684,000 for the current year.
+The decrease was mainly attributable to the reduction in the number of owned vessels.
+Daily vessel running cost slightly decreased 3% from US\$4,028 for the year 2018 to US\$3,927 for the year 2019.
 We will continue with our cost reduction effort, striving to maintain a highly competitive cost structure when stacked against other market participants.